 Top Dog Allergy Test Recommendations

-- TEST YOUR PET’S FOR 855+ FOOD INTOLERANCES & ENVIRONMENTAL SENSITIVITIES.
-Our 2-in-1 pet sensitivity and intolerance test reveals your dog or cat’s response to 575 food ingredients and 282 environmental items, like fabrics, cleaning products, plants, and grasses.
+- TEST YOUR PETS FOR 855+ COMMERCIAL PET FOOD INTOLERANCES & ENVIRONMENTAL SENSITIVITIES.
+Our 2-in-1 pet sensitivity and intolerance test reveals your dog or cat’s response to 575 commercial pet food & treat ingredients found in dry kibble, wet/canned food, freeze-dried formulas, air dried formulas and 282 environmental items, like fabrics, cleaning products, plants, and grasses.
 You’ll uncover what may be contributing to symptoms like diarrhea, paw biting & licking, skin irritations, and watery eyes.

 - HOW DIETARY & ENVIRONMENTAL STRESSORS IMPACT YOUR PET’S HEALTH.
 When your pet’s gut microbiome and digestive enzymes struggle to break down certain foods or their body reacts to environmental exposures like fabrics, pollen, or cleaning agents, it can lead to similar symptoms like excessive gas, hot spots, bad breath, and ear discharge.